LimelightVision/LimelightDocs/docs/apriltags_in_2d.rst

 Tips
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+For ideal tracking, consider the following:
-* Make sure your tags are as flat as possible.
+* Your tags should be as flat as possible.
-* Make sure your camera is mounted above or below tag height.
+* Your Limelight should be mounted above or below tag height.
 You don't want your camera to ever be completely "head on" with a tag if you want to avoid tag flipping.
+* Increasing capture resolution will always increase 3D accuracy and reduce noise.
+It will usually increase range.
+* Increasing detector downscale will always increase framerates.
+It might decrease effective range, but in many cases this may be negligible.
+It will not affect 3D accuracy or decoding accuracy.
+* Reducing exposure will always improve motion-blur resilience.
+This is actually really easy to observe.
+* Reducing the brightness and contrast of the image will generally improve framerates and reduce range.

 ----------